Coffee’s Dance with Your Hormones and A Beyond Creamy Iced Decaf Alternative

 Using exercise to spend time outside, connect and destress.
 Which sounds right, right?
 But how many of us get stuck into a routine of either not exercising at all, getting in the bear minimum step count on the treadmill or slogging out HIIT workouts in the gym that we never use in the real world.
 Putting on muscle and regularly getting your heart rate up is critical for longevity.
 A couple things to keep in mind:

-Get outside!
-Its a gorgeous world out there!
+• Get outside!
+It is a gorgeous world out there!
 There are mountains to be conquered, rivers to be navigated and friends to enjoy it all with.

 So book the beach pilates class with your friend, join that hiking group and feel the benefits of movement transcend aesthetics to enthuse your mind and soul for the wider world.